Township-of-Clearmount/Municipal-Council/Foundational Statutory Instruments/Town Charter.md

 ## Preamble
 We, the People of the Township of Clearmount, adopt this Charter in order to secure the benefits of efficient self government and otherwise promote our common welfare.
 We do so to enable elected and appointed officers to meet the social, economic, and environmental needs of the People.

-## ARTICLE I - INCORPORATION AND JURISDICTION
+## Article I - Incorporation and Jurisdiction

 ### Section 100 - Jurisdiction and Territories
 The geographic region of the Minecraft World and all other dimensions within the Minecraft Server are within the limits of the Township of Clearmount.